chandanhpcic/docs/source/manual/how-tos/self-signed-chain.rst

 ---------------------------------------

-The local chain for Nextcloud server so we can use OPNsense backup to Nextcloud.
+The local chain for Nextcloud server so we can use Reticen8 backup to Nextcloud.

 Go ahead and create a new chain **CA -- intermediate CA -- server cert.**.